-\textbf{Side Channel Attack on Cryptographic Code.} We focus on the cryptographic libraries where the instruction access patterns are related to the cryptographic key.
-More specifically we target the square-and-multiply algorithm~\cite{square_algorithm}, shown as Algorithm~\ref{rsa_alg}.
-This algorithm is found in GnuPG (version 1.4.13) for both RSA~\cite{rsa} and ElGamal~\cite{Elgamal} ciphers; leaking the exponent \textit{e} of this algorithm leaks the decryption key.
-As shown in Algorithm~\ref{rsa_alg}, in each iteration of the \textit{for} loop, the algorithm first executes a \texttt{sqr} and \texttt{mod} instruction.
-Then, if the bit is ``1'', a \texttt{mul} and another \texttt{mod} instruction will be executed which are otherwise skipped.
-Thus, by monitoring the access pattern on the cache line that contains \texttt{sqr} and \texttt{mul} respectively, the attacker is able to leak each bit of the exponent \textit{e} and therefore the decryption key: an access on \texttt{sqr} instruction indicates one round of the algorithm (i.e. one bit of exponent \textit{e}); if this access if followed by an access to \texttt{mul}, the current bit is ``1'', otherwise the bit is ``0''.
+Our first attack targets cryptographic libraries, where the access patterns to some instructions are related to the value of the cryptographic key.
+More specifically, we target the square-and-multiply algorithm~\cite{square_algorithm} which is used in GnuPG 1.4.13 for ciphers such as RSA~\cite{rsa} and ElGamal~\cite{Elgamal}: leaking the exponent \textit{e} of this algorithm leaks the private key.
+As shown in Algorithm~\ref{rsa_alg}, in each loop iteration, it first executes a \texttt{sqr} and a \texttt{mod} instruction.
+Then, if the exponent bit is ``1'', a \texttt{mul} and another \texttt{mod} instruction are executed; otherwise they are skipped.
+Thus, by monitoring the access pattern to the cache lines that contain \texttt{sqr} and \texttt{mul}, the attacker is able to leak each bit of the exponent \textit{e} and therefore the decryption key.

-To deploy the attack, we use \texttt{mmap} to map the pages that contain \texttt{sqr} and \texttt{mul} into the attacker's address space.
-Note that during the execution of the victim cryptographic library, the cache lines containing those instructions will be brought into the victim core's L1 instruction cache.
-However, since we map the instruction pages as a data block in the attacker's address space, the same cache lines containing those instructions will be mapped to the attacker's L1 data cache.
-Thus, although \texttt{PREFETCHW} can only be used to prefetch cache lines into L1 data cache.
-It can still be used to leak the victim's access pattern on instructions.
+\textbf{Implementation.} As done in the Flush+Reload attack on GnuPG~\cite{fr}, we use \texttt{mmap} to map the pages that contain \texttt{sqr} and \texttt{mul} into the attacker's address space.
+Note that during the execution of the victim (GnuPG), the cache lines containing those instructions are brought into the victim's L1 instruction cache (L1I cache).
+However, since we map the instruction pages as data blocks in the attacker's address space, the same cache lines containing those instructions are brought to the attacker's L1D cache.
+Thus, although \texttt{PREFETCHW} can only prefetch cache lines into L1D cache, it can still leak the victim's access patterns to instructions.